mynona/vapor-oauth-example/README.md

 As there were essential flows missing such as token introspection, I extended this example.

-Unfortunately, vapor/oauth doesn't compile on linux anymore.
-Therefore, I used the following fork, where these issues are fixed and additionally, PKCE is supported.
+Unfortunately, vapor/oauth doesn't compile on linux anymore and is outdated.

+Therefore, I used the following fork which is updated Vapor 4.89.3 and includes PKCE and id_token support:

 https://github.com/vamsii777/vapor-oauth.git